-Somalia is a country located on the horn of Africa, with a population of almost 14 million people.
+Somalia is a country located in the Horn of Africa with a population of almost 14 million people.
 Although women and girls in Somalia consist of 50% of the country’s population, women and men are far from equal.
 Globally, Somalia places fourth highest on the gender inequality index.
-In Somalia, gender inequality is exacerbated by poverty, disability, social class and harmful practices that violate the rights of women and girls.
+In Somalia, gender inequality is exacerbated by poverty, disability, social class and harmful practices that violate women’s rights in Somalia.
 Today, women in Somalia are susceptible to gender-based violence and sexual violence, an issue that is heightened in areas of conflict.

 Genital Mutilation in Somalia

 Common problems that perpetuate gender inequality in Somalia include female genital mutilation, child marriage, maternal mortality rates and a lack of access to fundamental tools for success, such as education, health care, credit and more.
 Women in Somalia, especially adolescent girls, are susceptible to undergoing genital mutilation.
 Often, these girls undergo this procedure before turning 13 years old, according to a 2013 report by the World Health Organization.

 Somalia has the highest rate of genital mutilation, with 98% of girls undergoing the procedure.
 With the upsurge in coronavirus cases, girls in Somalia are forced to stay home.
 This leads to higher rates of genital mutilation.
 According to the United Nations Population Fund, the coronavirus could contribute to 2 million more instances of genital mutilation over the next decade that could have been stopped.
 Although genital mutilation remains legal in Somalia, the practice has no health benefits and harms women in girls in a plethora of ways as it poses health risks and robs women of the full capacity of their reproductive organs.